 Experimentally driven research is considered to be a key factor for growing the European Internet industry.
-In order to enable this type of RTD activities, a number of projects for building a European facility for Future Internet Research and Experimentation (FIRE) have been launched, each project targeting a specific community within the Future Internet ecosystem.
-Through the federation of these infrastructures, innovative experiments become possible that break the boundaries of these domains.
-Besides, infrastructure developers can utilize common tools of the federation, allowing them to focus on their core testbed activities.
+In order to enable this type of RTD activity, a number of projects have been launched with the aim to build a European facility for Future Internet Research and Experimentation (FIRE).
+Each project targets a specific community within the Future Internet ecosystem.
+The federation of research infrastructures facilitates experiments breaking the boundaries of these domains.
+Moreover, infrastructure developers can take advantage of the common tools of the federation to focus on their core testbed activities.

 Recent projects have already successfully demonstrated the advantages of federation within a community.
-The Fed4FIRE+ project intends to implement the next step in these activities by successfully federating across the community borders and offering openness for future extensions.
+The Fed4FIRE+ project implemented the next step in these activities by successfully federating across the community borders and offering openness for future extensions.

 Scientific and Technical Objectives

-Fed4FIRE+ will pursue the following scientific and technical objectives:
+Fed4FIRE+ pursued the following scientific and technical objectives: